bohanwu424/BLFRM/README.md

 ## Data

-The main analysis in the code uses data from processed COVID19 fatality count data.
+The main analysis in the code uses processed COVID19 fatality count data (last updated 12/02/2020).
 The data can be found in the "data" directory.
 Details for processing the data can be found in the script "source/process_covid_data.R".
 This supplement also includes a simulated dataset.
 The file named "simulated_example_blfrm" generates functional data response using the "dfosr" package; One can access "dfosr" package here .https://rdrr.io/github/drkowal/dfosr/.
 Code to generate this dataset and others is included in this supplement.